santimcs/obsidian-git-sync/WL 060-Update Market to Stocks.md

-1. Find market of Stock table from Stock table of PostgreSQL.
+1. Find market of Stock table from PostgreSQL.

 2. Export dataframe to temporary table in SQLite.